 INDIGENOUS YOUTH IN TRANSITION

-The Indigenous Youth in Transition (IYIT) approach is specially designed to support young Indigenous women and men aged 18 – 30 who want to make good progress in developing the skills that will enable them to successfully pursue postsecondary learning and future employment.
+The Indigenous Youth in Transition (IYIT) approach is specially designed to support Indigenous young adults aged 18 – 30 who want to make good progress in developing the skills that will enable them to successfully pursue post-secondary learning and future employment.

-Katimavik partners with Indigenous communities and their youth to develop programming that meets the aspirations of their young women and men and the goals of the community.
+Katimavik partners with Indigenous communities and their youth to develop programming that meets the aspirations of their young people and the goals of the community.
 Participants learn through a combination of volunteer employment in community organizations, the pursuit of academic goals, civic engagement projects, and the strengthening of their language and culture.

 IYIT designs programs that are governed jointly by the sponsoring Indigenous community and Katimavik.
 As a partner, Katimavik contributes its successful approaches in youth development through community volunteering, civic engagement and group learning.
 To this is added an educational component provided by partnering colleges and universities.
 Even though the youth live in a different community, IYIT is designed to further strengthen their language skills and cultural knowledge.